-Independent Water Networks will either send bills out on a monthly or bi-annual basis with the full balance due within 10 working days of receipt.
+Independent Water Networks send bills out on a bi-annual basis with the full balance due within 10 working days of receipt.
 We aim to read your meter at your property at least once a year, but we endeavour to this this every six months, with your bill being produced using estimate reads in between.

 For Direct Debit customers, we will collect a payment from your account on the date you specify, or the next working day after the date you specify (if it falls on a weekend or bank holiday).